chrisosaurus/simple_hash/README.md

 Internal implementation
 -----------------------

-Simple hash is an unhardened chaining hash.
+Simple hash is an unhardened unordered chaining hash.

 Every incoming key is first hashed, this hash is then taken and modulo-d to find an appropriate bucket for it, each bucket contains a pointer to an entry.